Yamase31/nandomoreira-jekyll-theme/source/_posts/2015-11-12-far-far-away-behind-the-word-mountains-far-from-the-countries-vokalia-and-consonantia.md

 ---
 layout: post
-title: "Far far away, behind the word mountains, far from the countries Vokalia and Consonantia"
+title: "Blog Post #3"
-date: 2015-11-12 16:38:20
+date: 2015-02-29 16:38:20
 comments: true
-description: "Far far away, behind the word mountains, far from the countries Vokalia and Consonantia"
+description: "What are Block, inline-block & inline and when should you use them?"
 keywords: ""
 categories:
 - welcome